ravendb/ravendb/docker/readme.md

 Optionally nightly images can be used from [ravendb/ravendb-nightly](https://hub.docker.com/r/ravendb/ravendb-nightly/)

-You can run RavenDB docker container manually invoking `docker run`, yet if you don't feel that docker-savvy we recommend using our scripts:
+You can run RavenDB docker container manually by invoking `docker run`, yet if you don't feel that docker-savvy we recommend using our scripts:

 Run Ubuntu-based image: [run-ubuntu1604.ps1](https://github.com/ravendb/ravendb/blob/v4.0/docker/run-ubuntu1604.ps1)